pdgilbert/LoRaGPS/README.md

 The  LoRa module DIO4, DIO5, and two additions GND solder points are not used.

-In places where something other than 915 MHz should be used then a different module will be needed and be sure to check the settings in the code before running.
+In places where something other than 915 MHz should be used then a different module will be needed and be sure to check the command line arguments as the defaults in the code will not be correct.

 Follow the normal instructions to download and burn an SD with Raspian.
 Set up sshd if you want to run headless.